swesterveld/udacity-nd004-p4-conference-organization-app/README.md

 ```

 When I ran into a similar problem for filtering non-workshop sessions that are
-not scheduled after 19:00, I decided to do the intersecting procedure in a
+not scheduled after 19:00, I decided to move the intersecting procedure to a
 separate generic method:

 ```python